jstz-dev/jstz/docs/installation.md

    PATH=.:$PATH cargo run --bin jstz -- sandbox start
    ```

-This command runs `octez-node` and initializes `octez-client`, which are installed by Nix and required to start the sandbox.
-When the client is initialized, it originates the `jstz_kernel` and `jstz_bridge` components and starts a `octez-smart-rollup-node` and `jstz-node`.

 ### Building on Linux

 Nix is not required on Linux systems but it is easier than installing dependencies individually.